-Many believe that feeding a species appropriate raw diet can help dogs with liver disease.
+Many believe that feeding a raw diet can help stabilize a dogs liver Enzymes.
 While this is the complete opposite of what you’ll find here, I don’t believe that it’s not possible.
-I’m a huge fan of a raw diet and I recommend them all the time, however, this page is dedicated to what I actually did for Lulu when she was diagnosed with Liver Disease.
+I’m a huge fan of a raw diet and I recommend them all the time, however, this page is dedicated to feeding a home-cooked diet for dogs diagnosed with elevated Liver Enzymes.

-The following recipes for liver disease in dogs are for a weeks worth of food and based upon Lulu’s weight which was approximately 70-75 pounds at the time they were developed.
+The following homemade recipes for liver disease in dogs are for a week’s worth of food and based upon our own dog’s weight which was approximately 70-75 pounds at the time they were developed.

-Also, you’ll notice that there are no veggies included in the recipe and this is because Lulu had IBS and veggies can often cause soft stool and diarrhea.
-You can always add your veggies to the recipe.
+Also, you’ll notice that there are no veggies included in the recipe and this is because our lab at the time had IBS and veggies can often cause a soft stool problem.

 - Mix together and allow to cool completely.
 Stir in 1 tablespoon of fish oil.